explosion/spaCy/docs/source/index.rst

 and what you're competing to do is write papers --- so it's very hard to write software useful to non-academics.
 Seeing this gap, I resigned from my post-doc, and wrote spaCy.

+spaCy is dual-licensed: you can either use it under the GPL, or pay a one-time fee of $5000 for a commercial license.
+I think this is excellent value: you'll find NLTK etc much more expensive, because what you save on license cost, you'll lose many times over in lost productivity. $5000 does not buy you much developer time.

 .. toctree::
     :hidden: